-Surviving my life before farming was a traumatising experience.
+Having cancer was a traumatising experience.
 After several surgeries, my organs had taken a beating in a short time.
 In an attempt to repair and regenerate the good cells in my body, I switched to a more plant-based diet with only organic food.

 This was neither easy nor affordable for me but I felt it was the best way to restore my health.

 When I first heard about my cancer, it was right after I had recovered from a burst appendix that had almost killed me.
 I wanted to run away and block out all the noise I was hearing.
 I decided to go with my daughter on a long holiday to New Caledonia, a place that reminded me of Samoa.

 I felt relaxed and free for the first time in a long time.
 That was when I decided to change everything, give up my life in New Zealand and return to Samoa.
 However, things did not turn out as I had imagined.